dipapaspyros/Anonymizer/README.md

 - Create a superuser: `python manage.py createsuperuser`
 - Start the development server: `python manage.py runserver`
 - Login to the interface with the account you created

-## Note
-The CloudTeams Anonymizer is soon going to be provided as a standalone Python package, available on pip.